AY2526S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

 2. The combined predicate is then passed into `setPredicate(Predicate<Person>)` which filters the list of persons according to the specified predicate.

 This design allows more than one parameter to be passed as predicates, which is combined into a single predicate for the FilteredList to update.
-Future extensions and more aprameters (e.g. sorting by other phones, address, email) can be added cleanly.
+Future extensions and more parameters (e.g. sorting by other phones, address, email) can be added cleanly.

 <box type="info" seamless>